 This grant is for students who have attended scheduled preview days set by Admissions.
 A \$1,000 scholarship is awarded for the student's first year of attendance at CCC (\$500 per semester).
 Requirement: Student must attend on of CCC's scheduled Preview Days (not individual visits) and deposits before the close of the Preview weekend they attend.
-Starting in Spring 2017, this grant can be awarded in conjunction with the Early Bird Grant.
+This grant can be awarded in conjunction with the Early Bird Grant.
 However, if a student receives both incentive grants, they are only permitted to receive one of the Connection Grants.